Pop music gets a bad rap.

 Robbie is a reluctant star.
 He’s got the slap that all the kids are jammin’ to, but he’s hardly one who lights up a room with his charisma.
 Instead of watching himself on television, he watches the Olympics.
 And instead of working on his next summer’s hit, he’d rather wax poetic on the piano of his former teacher in her rustic living room, trading crowd shrieks for C-sharp major solitude.

 Lauren Yee’s “The Song of Summer,” running at San Francisco Playhouse, has plenty going for it.
 It features four solid performances with delectable ranges of emotion, each turn balancing the other nicely.
-Yet the play does not always move through space with an engaging fluidity, at times crawling through towards the denouement that doesn’t quite compel.
+Yet the play does not always move through space with an engaging fluidity, at times crawling towards a denouement that doesn’t quite compel.

 Robbie (Jeremy Kahn) is stuck in a reality that seems to accentuate his reluctance about what it means to be a pop star.
 A pair of shiny slacks and a jacket that screams “not me” carves him out as a walking contradiction.
 He has the hit of the summer, but that also comes with some challenges.
 While there’s some pushback because the song is “rape-y,” it also might have roots in Christian rock.
 Robbie is facing a bit of a moral dilemma, but his Machiavellian manager Joe (Reggie D. White) ain’t gonna let anything get in the way of the cash locomotive careening madly towards the stars.